 - · Basic Setup.
 Enter the Internet connection and network settings on this screen. - DDNS.
-To enable the Gateway's Dynamic Domain Name System (DDNS) feature, complete the fields on this screen. - · Advanced Routing.
+Use this screen to enable and configure the Dynamic Domain Name System (DDNS) feature. - Advanced Routing.
 On this screen, you can alter NAT and routing configurations.

 Wireless